wikaiqi/RF_CAA/readme.md

 ## Part 2: Three-Way Game

-Zhao's paper points out that if we use a discriminator, in theory, it will discard extraneous information about the source (in this case is the subject's id) when the three players' game at equilibrium.
-Each subject's background noise will be removed by the adversarial training process.
+Zhao's paper points out that if we use a discriminator, in theory, it will discard extraneous information about the source (in this case is the subject-dependent noise) when the three-players game at equilibrium.
+Each subject's background noise will be removed by the adversarial training process, which is maximize the discrimnator loss and minimize the predictor.
+The predictor guide the encoder to learn how do the classfication, and the discriminator guide the encoder to learn subjects-independent feature map.
+Since the output of the predictor plays as an underlying posterior, we should avoid the gradient backpropagation from the discriminator to the predictor.
 More details about this three-way game can be in the paper.
-Since the output of the predictor plays as an underlying posterior, we should avoid the gradient backpropagation from the discriminator to the predictor.

 Train the three-way game model in the command line:
 ```